 That’s important, so I’m going to say it again.
 If you stay in your little world and don’t GET THE FUCK OUT OF YOUR COMFORT ZONE, I firmly believe you cannot experience everything that life has to offer.

 One more time… I firmly believe you cannot grow into the person you are meant to be, the person you were born to be, unless you GET THE FUCK OUT OF YOUR COMFORT ZONE!

-It’s vitally important to try new things, have new adventures, do things that are scary, try new things that are uncomfortable.
+It’s vitally important to try new things, have new adventures, do things that are scary, and try new things that are uncomfortable.
 Life isn’t always supposed to be routine and comfortable.
-Life is supposed to be exciting, exhilarating, fun!
+Life is supposed to be exciting, exhilarating, and fun!
 Sometimes, life is supposed to take your breath away.
 But to have these experiences, you have to GET THE FUCK OUT OF YOUR COMFORT ZONE!

-Now that I’ve beaten it to a pulp, are you ready to get the fuck out of your comfort zone, do something scary, but exhilarating and very likely life altering?
+Now that I’ve beaten it to a pulp, are you ready to get the fuck out of your comfort zone, do something scary, but exhilarating and very likely life-altering?
 Good!
 Book your empowering, confidence building, self-esteem boosting Phantasy Photos’ Boudoir Experience and begin that transformation into the confident, beautiful, elegant, alluring, radiant angel that you truly are!